The Race to Push

 - Move the server’s branch pointer from the last commit it was pointing to, to the latest commit that you just pushed

 That last step, advancing the server’s branch pointer, is where the race comes in.
 In theory, moving a pointer from one commit to another is no big deal.
 However, part of the server’s job is to ensure that everyone’s changes are preserved, and that one person’s push doesn’t cause another person’s changes to get lost.
 If the server allowed anyone to move the branch pointer from any commit to any other, it would be all too easy to lose other people’s work.
 Let’s examine why that is.

-Imagine that the server currently has one commit, named A, and a branch named master pointing to A:
+Imagine that the server currently has one commit, named A, and a branch named main pointing to A:

-Then imagine that two people, named Alice and Bob, pull down master with commit A and commit their own changes on top:
+Then imagine that two people, named Alice and Bob, pull down main with commit A and commit their own changes on top: